Diarrhoea

 - Parasites

-- Certain medications such as antibiotics, anti-cancer drugs or antacids that contain magnesium
+- Certain medications such as antibiotics, anti-cancer drugs, or antacids that contain magnesium

 - Intolerance or sensitivity to certain foods, such as lactose intolerance

-Sometimes a specific cause is not found.
+Sometimes, a specific cause is not found.
 If the diarrhoea disappears after a couple of days it is generally not necessary to investigate further.

 Can it be prevented?

-Two types of diarrhoea can be prevented: rotavirus diarrhoea and traveller’s diarrhoea.
-In the first case, there are vaccines available for rotavirus.
 As for traveller’s diarrhoea, it is important that when travelling, we are careful with the food and beverages we consume in certain countries or in certain regions.
 Speak to your doctor before going on holiday for advice on avoiding traveller’s diarrhoea.
 It can help to avoid eating raw fruits and vegetables, and to only drink bottled water.

 What is the treatment?